-- 1. If you did not register with STEP before you left, or if you are not a U.S. citizen, register with your country's embassy or local consulate in country (if you are not a US citizen you can still register at STEP to receive US embassy safety messaging). - You may have been exposed to COVID-19 on your travels.
+- If you did not register with STEP before you left, or if you are not a U.S. citizen, register with your country's embassy or local consulate in country (if you are not a US citizen you can still register at STEP to receive US embassy safety messaging). - 2.
+You may have been exposed to COVID-19 on your travels.
 You may feel well and not have any symptoms, but you can still spread the virus to others.
-You must follow your destination's protocols as well as any quarantine requirements.
+You must follow your destinations protocols and as well as any quarantine requirements.
+Follow all local guidelines.
 If there is no specific protocol in your destination, the recommendation is to Get tested with a viral test 3-5 days after travel.
-ISOS can advise you about COVID-19 testing in your destination and in many cases facilitate an appointment if asymptomatic testing won't be covered by insurance. - 3.
+ISOS can advise you about COVID-19 testing in your destination and in many cases facilitate an appointment, if asymptomatic testing won't be covered by insurance. - 3.
 Follow all country and local guidelines.
-Note: Please follow destination protocols for when you return to the US or your next destination after your internship - 4.
-Complete any new information, such as street address or local mobile phone number, at MIT's Travel Registry and In-Country Phones Questionnaires in the MISTI student portal. - 5.
-Connect with MISTI on Facebook and Twitter as these may be one way to get in touch quickly to confirm your safety following an emergency situation. - 6.
-Follow the guidelines below to stay safe and in case of any emergency.
+For Japan, you can check the US Embassy in Tokyo's COVID-19 Information website or the Japan National Tourism Organization website on Coronavirus travel restrictions for Japan and compiled measures by the Government of Japan.
+Note: Please follow destination protocols for when you return to the US or your next destination after your internship THIS IS REALLY IMPORTANT THAT YOU DO BEFORE YOU GO TO JAPAN.